No symptoms, but concerned about genital warts

 Dear Wanting to be a Prince,

-The transmission of HPV is still being investigated, and there are few empirical studies.
-One study found that 60 percent of people whose partners had genital warts also developed growths, while studies based on simulations and mathematical models have estimated transmission rates to be from 40 to 60 percent per act of intercourse.
-In general, HPV transmission studies are hard to conduct and interpret: HPV is difficult to test for in men and can be asymptomatic for long periods of time, so it can be hard to tell who has contracted genital warts and who hasn't.
-Condoms can reduce the risk of transmission but are less effective against HPV than against other STIs, since the virus can be found on skin the condom doesn't cover.
+While transmission is understood to occur through sexual contact, tracing when a person gets it for the first time can be more complicated.
+One study found that 23 percent of men whose partners had genital warts also tested positive for HPV on their genitals, while 17 percent of women whose partners had genital warts also tested positive.
+In general, HPV transmission studies are hard to conduct and interpret given that HPV is difficult to test for in men and can be asymptomatic for long periods of time.
+This can make it hard to tell who has contracted genital warts and who hasn't.
+Condoms can reduce the risk of transmission, but they're less effective against HPV than other STIs because the virus can be found on the skin that the condom doesn't cover.

 If you're asymptomatic but still have questions or concerns about genital warts, you may want to talk with your health care provider.
+Furthermore, you can also check out the Centers for Disease Control and Prevention (CDC) HPV Information page.
 While HPV is extremely common, it's good to know there are precautions you can take to protect yourself from becoming infected.

 Can’t find information on the site about your health concern or issue?

 Submit a new comment